WRHS English Department Program Guide

 English 9 (H, CPA, CP) 5 credits (Full year)

 This course focuses on the study of literary genres so students master the governing characteristics of each genre.
-Areas of emphasis include: literary terms; literary appreciation and reading comprehension; writing process strategies for compositions, critiques, research papers, literary analyses, and creative writings; critical thinking skills; vocabulary development; library skills; grammar, mechanics and usage; MCAS preparation.
+Areas of emphasis include: literary terms; literary appreciation and reading comprehension; writing process strategies, with an emphasis on organization and structure, for compositions, research papers, literary analysis, and creative writings; critical thinking skills; vocabulary development; library skills; grammar, mechanics and usage; MCAS preparation.
 Summer reading and writing is required of all incoming 9th-grade Honors students.
 All other students will receive a suggested reading list.

 English 10 (H, CPA, CP) 5 credits (Full Year)